-I regularly hear from people who bought a car and realize they can no longer afford it.
-Unfortunately, by the time they reach out to me, it is often too late, as in this case.
+I am hearing more and more from people who are drowning in debt and can’t afford the car they purchased.
+Unfortunately, by the time the reach out to me, it is often too late.

-Sometimes, especially since the pandemic, it is because the person lost his or her job, but often, it is because the person didn’t think through his or her budget very well.
+Sometimes it is because the person lost his or her job, but more often than not, it is because the person didn’t think through his or her budget very well.
 I actually hear from people who want to trade their cars to lower their payments $50-$75 per month.
-Normally, this cannot be done because they owe more on their car than its true value, even with today’s high trade-in values.
+Normally, this cannot be done because they owe more on their car than its true value.

 Too often, people contact me just before they know their car is going to be repossessed, and that means they are usually two payments behind and another one coming up.
 By that point, it is usually too late.
 If you jump on this early, and not just “hope” it will go away, you have some options.